 Data analysis will provide the historical min, max, range, mean, mode, median, and standard deviation if needed.
 Then a normality assessment can be done to determine which measure of central tendency to apply.

 Furthermore, if the data is in sequential order, it can be analyzed with SPC and you can evaluate trends to see if performance of activity is improving, stable, or getting worse.
-This is more information and it is quick to compute.
+This provides more information, and it is quick to compute.
 This all helps in making the most accurate assessment of these times.

 You could also put confidence intervals around certain steps where the data is available and add subject confidence intervals where data is not available.
 With that, you can add bands around the best-case, worst-case, critical path time, and most-likely time.